hellothisistim/hellothisistim.github.io/_photographs/cold-warehouse.md

 <input type="image" src="https://www.paypalobjects.com/en_US/i/btn/btn_buynow_SM.gif" border="0" name="submit" alt="PayPal - The safer, easier way to pay online!">
 </form>

+It was a beautiful June day, late afternoon.
+The sun was starting to sink, but in no danger of hitting the horizon any time soon.
+The kind of slow evening time that we get in the summer.
+Feeling doubly beautiful because  I got off work early and happened to have the 8x10 camera in the trunk already.

 ![Recto.](/assets/photographs/{{ page.path | split: "/" | last | split: "." | first }}/coldWarehouse_rectoOnTable.jpg)
 Recto